TALQ-consortium/TALQ_specification/README.md

 To stay up-to-date you can sign up for the TALQ Newsletter which is published approx. three times a year.

 # Release notes

+# Release notes

+## 2.6.1

+### At Data model

+The OAS data model is updated to clarify some usages:

+- Adding in the `DynamicControl` description: _If no period is defined, the dynamic control is applied for the full day._
+- Adding in the `DynamicControl.period` description: _If startTime is equal to endTime, it means the full day period is active.
+This full-day period can be from noon to noon, or midnight to midnight, based on the dayOffset._
+- Adding in the `AbsoluteActivePeriod` description: _If startTime is equal to endTime, it means the full day period is active.
+This full-day period can be from noon to noon, or midnight to midnight, based on the dayOffset._
+- Adding in the `ResourceReference.address`  description: _Both, Gateway and CMS, must support all address modalities._
+- Adding in the `ccDate` description: _The end day must be higher than the start day._
+- Adding in the `ccDay` description: _The end weekday must be higher than the start weekday._

+### At API for CMS:

+- The parameters `functionId` and `attributeName` definitions were missing in GET `/devices/{deviceAddress}/{functionId}/{attributeName}`

+### At API for Gateway

 ## 2.6.0